 - Click

-Follow.Note: If the Follow button is not available, you might need to ask your administrator to add it to your help center theme (see Add Follow/Unfollow for users in a shared organization).
+Follow.Note: If the Follow button is not available, you may need to ask your administrator to add it to your help center theme (see Add Follow/Unfollow for users in a shared organization).

 You will now receive notifications for new and updated request in your shared organization.